Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Framework and analytical background

 \begin{lemma}\cite[Lemma 3.2 and Lemma 3.8]{NKL22} The electromagnetic single and double-layer potential operators $\mathbfcal S(s)$ and $\mathbfcal D(s)$ extend to bounded linear operators from $\mXG$ to $\H(\curl,\mathbb R^3 \setminus \Gamma)$, which are bounded for $\Re s >0$ by

-\end{lemma} Point evaluations away from the boundary fulfill time-harmonic bounds of the same structure with an additional factor, which exponentially decays with respect to the real part of $s$.
+\end{lemma} Point evaluations \brev of the potentials \erev away from the boundary fulfill time-harmonic bounds of the same structure with an additional factor, which exponentially decays with respect to the real part of $s$.
 Bounds of this type are shown in \cite{BBSV13} for smooth domains and in \cite{NKL22} for Lipschitz domains.
 In the context of this work, slightly different norms are of interest, namely operator norms which derive from the $\bL^p(\Gamma)$ space.
-The following Lemma gives such bounds. \begin{lemma} Let $\bx\in\Omega$ be a point away from the boundary, assumed for this statement to be smooth, with distance $d=\dist(\bx,\Gamma)>0 $.
-There exists a positive constant $C$ independent of $s$ and $\bvarphi$, such that the pointwise bounds
+The following \brev lemma \erev gives such bounds, for surfaces that are at least $C^2$.
+The higher regularity assumption on the boundary stems from the necessity of a partial integration formula on the boundary, to treat the divergence in the second summand of the single layer potential operator. \begin{lemma} \brev Assume $\Gamma = \partial \Omega$ to be at least $C^2$ and let $\bx\in\Omega$ be a point away from the boundary, with distance $d=\dist(\bx,\Gamma)>0 $. \erev There exists a positive constant $C$ independent of $s$ and $\bvarphi$, such that the pointwise bounds

 holds for all $1\le p < \infty$.
-By densitiy, the potential operators extend to linear bounded operators of the type $\mathbfcal S_{\bx} (s) : \bL^p(\Gamma)\rightarrow \mathbb C^3$, fulfilling the bound above. \end{lemma} \begin{proof} The bounds are a direct consequence of Hölders inequality.
-To show the bound for the second integral of the single-layer potential operator, we additionally use partial integration on the surface to rewrite
+By densitiy, \brev point evaluations of the \erev potential operators extend to linear bounded operators of the type $\mathbfcal S_{\bx} (s) : \bL^p(\Gamma)\rightarrow \mathbb C^3$, fulfilling the bound above. \end{lemma} \begin{proof} The bounds are a direct consequence of Hölder's inequality.
+To show the bound for the second integral of the single-layer potential operator, we additionally use a partial integration on the surface, \brev which is provided by \cite[Lemma 16.1]{GT98}), and yields in the present setting \erev

 \end{proof}